Terence Lancaster: Daily Mirror

 After Robert Maxwell gained ownership of the Mirror titles in 1984, Lancaster was the ghost writer of Maxwell's statement of principles, but Maxwell interfered editorially, despite promising otherwise.
 Lancaster co-wrote an article with Geoffrey Goodman, at Maxwell's request, about miners' leader Arthur Scargill at the height of the 1984–85 miners' strike; according to Michael Leapman, the article was more vehemently critical than the Mirror had been hitherto.
 The article though was modified without their consent, according to Goodman, and they insisted on changes approved by editor Mike Molloy.
 The article was unsigned, because of Maxwell's interference, and both men soon left the newspaper.
 Lancaster's friendship with Haines ended thanks to Maxwell's behaviour at the Mirror.

 Lancaster was briefly a writer for the Sunday edition of Eddy Shah's Today newspaper, and later press officer and speech writer for the Commons' speaker Betty Boothroyd from 1992, and obituary writer for the Times and the Independent.

 Personal life

-Lancaster married Brenda (1918–1998), a schoolteacher, on 19 August 1941; the couple had two sons, Guy and John, and were married for 53 years.
-His second wife was Margaret Douglas, whom he married in 2000, a former chief political adviser for the BBC and Supervisor of Parliamentary Broadcasting at the Palace of Westminster.
+Lancaster married Brenda Abbott (d.
+1998), a schoolteacher, on 19 August 1941; the couple had two sons, Guy and John.
+His second wife was Margaret Elizabeth Douglas, whom he married in 2000, a former chief political adviser for the BBC and Supervisor of Parliamentary Broadcasting at the Palace of Westminster.

-He died aged 86 in early October 2007 from heart failure.
+Lancaster died from heart failure and aspiration pneumonia at The London Clinic on 6 October 2007, at the age of 86.